Fine Displaying Dug U.S. “War of 1812” Infantry Coat Button

-NEW !
 Here is a Good Displaying Dug Revolutionary War, British 60th Regiment of Foot, aka.
 6Oth Royal Americans, Coat Button !
 During the American Revolution portions of the Regiment served in the Southern Campaigns, including engagements at Brown’s Creek, Hulson Ford, Fort Morris, and the Siege of Savannah, among others.
 The pewter button shows ground action with portions of the edge deteriorating, but the number 60 at center and the wreath around it are still fairly visible.
 The reverse shows the edge damage more than the front, and an intact iron shank.
 Recovery location unknown.
 A Nice Displaying British Regimental Button from the American Revolution !

 $95 plus shipping

 Fine Displaying Dug Revolutionary War French, 30th Regiment of Infantry Button

 Here is a Fine Displaying Dug Revolutionary War French, 30th Regiment of Infantry Button !
 Made of copper or brass, the front still shows fairly good detail, with the number 30 at center surrounded by a circle with flourishes at the top.
 The reverse shows a turret type attachment also still in good shape.
 The button measures approximately 17mm.
 This regiment came to Philadelphia with the French Army in 1781, to assist George Washington against Cornwallis at Yorktown.Recovery location unknown but here in the United States as it was in a case with other Revolutionary War buttons recovered at known sites here.
 A Fine Displaying Revolutionary War Button worn by French Forces assisting the Continental Army !

 $150 plus shipping